ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-define-granular-permissions.md

 Chcete-li rychle definovat novou skupinu uživatelů, můžete zkopírovat všechny sady oprávnění z existující skupiny uživatelů do nové skupiny uživatelů.

 > [!NOTE]
-> Členové skupiny uživatelů nejsou zkopírováni do nové skupiny uživatelů.
+> The user group members are not copied to the new user group.
 Poté je musíte přidat ručně.
 For more information, see [To group users in user groups](ui-define-granular-permissions.md#to-group-users-in-user-groups).

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **User Groups**, and then choose the related link.
 2. Select the user group that you want to copy, and then choose the **Copy User Group** action.